janos-ss/test1/README.md

   └── sonarpedia.json
 ```
 This `sonarpedia.json` must be at the root of the repository of the language plugin and the following command are run from that directory.
   * `init`:  as `init -language foo`.
 It generates a `sonarpedia.json` file pointing on a `rules` directory.
-This `rules` directory will to be populated with html description and json metadata files.
+This `rules` directory will have to be populated with html description and json metadata files with the next option.
   * `generate`: as  `generate -rule S1234 S3456`.
-Read the `sonarpedia.json` file in the current directory, generate html and json files for designated rules in the `rules` directory.
+Read the `sonarpedia.json` file in the current directory, generates html and json files for designated rules in the `rules` directory.
   * `update`: Read the `sonarpedia.json` file in the current directory, find the rules and update their html descriptions.
 It updates `sonarpedia.json` timestamps.

 The format of `sonarpedia.json` is described in the [Sonarpedia-schema.json file](https://github.com/SonarSource/sonar-rule-api/blob/master/sonarpedia-schema.json).